CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 * WBF-33: Improve support for sending to other countries - The support for sending from and to all Nordic countries has been improved.
 * WBF-32: Fixed an issue where the checkout page would print a 'Invalid argument supplied for foreach.' message if no Fraktguiden services was provided by the shop (WP DEBUG MODE only)
 * WBF-35: Option for using Product Name when displaying the services to customers
+* WBF-37: Option for displaying the service description to customers

 = 1.2.0 =